astronomer/docs/astro/cli/configure-cli.md

 ### Step 3: Migrate Project Configurations (_Optional_)

-For each Astro project where you manually updated the `.astrocloud/config.yaml` file:
+If you manually updated the `.astrocloud/config.yaml` file of an existing Astro project:

 1. In your terminal, open your Astro project.
 2. Run `astro dev init` to generate a new `.astro` directory in your project.
 This subdirectory might be hidden in graphical file browsers.
 You can show hidden files using `⌘ + Shift + .` on Mac or by selecting **View > Hidden items** in Windows file explorer.